 The creation of attractive online content and services and its free circulation inside the EU and across its borders are fundamental to stimulate the virtuous cycle of demand.
 Persistent fragmentation of digital single market is stifling Europe's competitiveness in the digital economy.
 Despite the body of key single market legislation on intellectual property, data protection, eCommerce, transactions in the digital environment are still too complex, with inconsistent implementation of the rules across Member States.
 Consumers and businesses are still faced with considerable uncertainty about their rights and legal protection when doing business on line.

 What has the Commission done so far?

-- Framework Directive on collective rights management (Action 1 DAE 2010)
+- Framework Directive on collective rights management (Action 1 DAE)

-The Commission will assist the European Parliament and the Council in legislative process.
-The Commission will monitor transposition of key directives and implementation of the regulation on data protection by the Member States.
+The Commission is assisting the European Parliament and the Council in the legislative process for the proposals on Data Protection regulation.
+The Commission will monitor transposition of other directives (Orphan works, collective rights management).